siabdullah4/siabdullah4.github.io/_pages/about.md

 My primary research interest lies in Federated Learning, Deep Learning, and Generative AI.
 I am particularly interested in developing communication-efficient federated learning algorithms to solve heterogeneous problems in real-world applications.

-**I am actively looking for a Summer-2025 internship related to Data Science, Machine Learning, and Software engineering field.**
+**I am actively looking for a Summer 2025 internship related to Data Science, Machine Learning, and Software engineering field.**

 What's New!
 ======